-they must play such a pivotal role c.q. why they are ecologically/evolutionarily developed.
-Additionally, it is precisely explained how they mediate two autonomous deviation processes within every motor action, namely the zigzag process and the accordion process.
+As a concluding step, this chapter clarifies the functioning of the cortical streams.
+It provides a comprehensive understanding of why they must play such a prominent role c.q. why an evolutionary need arose for them to occur, and additionally, it precisely explains how within each motor action, they mediate two autonomous processes, namely the zigzag process and the accordion process33.

-1. The main goal of the tactical movement action (TMA) encompasses the construction of a perceptual image of a latent action trajectory shape between the current position of the boat and the pillars of a bridge
+1. The main goal of the tactical movement action (TMA) encompasses the construction of a perceptual image of a latent action trajectory shape between the current position of the bottom of the glass and the coaster

-Supported by scientific evidence the explanatory model delineates that the execution of any motor action involves two distinct sequential phases: the tactical movement action (TMA) and the actual movement action (AMA).
+Supported by scientific evidence34 the explanatory model delineates that the execution of any motor action involves two distinct sequential phases: the tactical movement action (TMA) and the actual movement action (AMA).
 The tactical movement action is focused solely on planning the upcoming action and must be finalized before any actual execution occurs.
-An essential aspect of the tactical movement action when rowing is to create a perceptual image of a latent action trajectory shape between the current position of the boat (position A) and the desired destination (position B).
-In this case it involves guiding our boat towards the middle of the pillars of a bridge.
-The explanatory model demonstrates that during this phase, we are indeed largely focused on all physical dimensions of the bridge, aligning with much scientific research.
-However, with the recognition that a perceptual image of a latent action trajectory shape is being created, the explanatory model also arrives at a conclusion that is not yet recognized within the scientific community.
-The formation of a perceptual image of a latent action trajectory shape between the current position of the boat and the bridge ahead also indicates that we strategically determine beforehand whether the space between the boat and the bridge (in the very near future) can be filled or bridged by a continuous trajectory shape of all dimensions of the boat (and the passenger).
-The explanatory model provides unequivocal scientific evidence, and you can quickly conclude from your own empirical experiences that a completely different action trajectory shape is created when obstacles are present in front of the boat, and that no action trajectory shape can be created when the boat is shielded by a huge shop window.
+A crucial aspect of the tactical movement action is the creation of a perceptual image depicting the latent action trajectory shape between the current glass position and the intended target.

+While the explanatory model aligns with existing scientific research, it also introduces a novel conclusion not yet acknowledged by the scientific community.
+It suggests that the creation of a perceptual image of the latent action trajectory shape between the glass and the coaster involves tactical consideration of whether the space between them can be bridged by a continuous line segment shape encompassing all glass dimensions.
+This proposition is substantiated by incontrovertible scientific evidence but one can empirically arrive quickly to the same conclusion35.

-Images: Within letter posting and grasping we also construct a perceptual image of a latent action trajectory shape during the tactical movement action (TMA) like in any conceivable motoric action, over which all dimensions (!) of the action object (i.e., the letter and the fingertips) will enable the action to succeed.
-During the actual execution within the actual movement action (AMA), akin to the boat within rowing, one must perceive the movement of the action object during the bridging process, as only the boat, the letter, and the fingertips are going to move c.q. can be moved egocentrically.
-Within the images, it is particularly noticeable that we actively perceive whether the entire path through all dimensions of the fingertips, the boat, or the letter can be filled in a continuous action trajectory shape c.q. we mainly perceive the "nothingness" in the vista in front of us.
+Images: Within cycling and grasping we also construct a perceptual image of a latent action trajectory shape during the tactical movement action (TMA) like in any conceivable motoric action, over which all dimensions (!) of the action object (i.e., the bike and the fingertips) will enable the action to succeed.
+During the actual execution within the actual movement action (AMA), akin to the glass within a placing task on a coaster, one must perceive the movement of the action object during the bridging process, as only the bike, the glass, and the fingertips are going to move c.q. can be moved egocentrically.
+Within the images, it is particularly noticeable that we actively perceive whether the entire path through all dimensions of the fingertips, the bike, or the glass can be filled in a continuous action trajectory shape c.q. we mainly perceive the "nothingness" in the vista in front of us.
 Because only in that void there is (empty) space to successfully execute an action.

-In addition to unveiling this novelty, it is also revealed that when the tactical movement action has been finalized, we are primarily going to focus on the movement of the boat towards the pillars of the bridge.
-This contrasts with the traditional perspective of science, which remains constantly focused on the bridge itself.
-During the actual movement action (AMA), our main concern is the egocentric bridging process of the boat, guiding it over the perceptual image of the latent action trajectory shape which is exclusively determined during the tactical movement action.
-So when the factual execution starts the bridge itself is not any longer the focal point, but rather the movement of the boat towards it c.q. the bridging of the void (!) between the current location of the boat and the bridge forms the essence of the action.
+In addition to unveiling this novelty, it is also revealed that when the tactical movement action has been finalized, we are primarily going to focus on the movement of the (bottom of the) glass towards the coaster.
+This contrasts with the traditional perspective of science, which remains constantly focused on the coaster itself.
+During the actual movement action (AMA), our main concern is the

-In previous publications, this has been referred to as the harmonica process.
+33 In previous publications, this has been referred to as the harmonica process.